z3l4w5/tintin-space/content/docs/part1/chapter4/2/_index.md

 {{< /details >}}

 We also need to add the terms of use and privacy policy to the footer menu.
-The fol- lowing two listings show these configurations.
+The following two listings show these configurations.

 {{< details title="Listing 4.10  Menu for the terms of use (content/terms.md)" open=true >}}
 ```yaml